How to apply for your first Irish passport as an adult

 If your documents are not in English you must also supply a certified English version, translated by a registered translator.

-The Passport Office can request further documentation and/or interview applicants.
+The Passport Office can request further documentation or interview applicants.

 You can order birth, marriage, civil partnership and adoption certificates online from the HSE.

-You can order a certificate of entry in the Register of Intercountry Adoptions from the Adoption Authority.
+You can order a certificate of entry from the Register of Intercountry Adoptions from the Adoption Authority.

 How long will my passport application take?